 (2) The court shall have, and may exercise, the powers of forfeiture and disposal notwithstanding that the owner of the goods has not committed any offence under the provisions of this Act relating to dangerous goods, and is not before the court, and has not notice of the proceedings and notwithstanding that there is no evidence to show to whom the goods belong; but the court may in its discretion require such notice as it may direct to be given to the owner or shipper of the goods before declaring them to be forfeited.

+[Section 94 amended: No. 24 of 2023 s.
+65.]

 95. Minister may prohibit carriage of cargo

-If in the opinion of the Minister, the carriage of any particular cargo or goods in any ship would endanger her safety or interfere with the comfort of her passengers or crew, the Minister may give notice to the master or owner that the carriage in the ship of the cargo or goods specified in the notice is prohibited and, after receiving such a notice, the master shall not cause the ship to be underway, and the owner shall not permit the ship to be underway, with the prohibited cargo or goods.
+If in the opinion of the Minister, the carriage of any particular cargo or goods in any vessel would endanger its safety or interfere with the comfort of its passengers or crew, the Minister may give notice to the master or owner that the carriage in the vessel of the cargo or goods specified in the notice is prohibited and, after receiving such a notice, the master shall not cause the vessel to be underway, and the owner shall not permit the vessel to be underway, with the prohibited cargo or goods.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

+[Section 95 amended: No. 24 of 2023 s.
+66.]

 96. Regulations as to dangerous goods

-The Governor may make regulations prescribing the matters that are necessary or convenient to be prescribed with respect to the carriage of dangerous goods and in particular may prescribe —
+The regulations may deal with the carriage of dangerous goods, including by —

-(a) the classes of ships in which dangerous goods may be carried; and
+(a) prescribing the classes of vessel in which dangerous goods may be carried; and

-(b) the quantities of dangerous goods that may be carried from any port in the State in such ships; and
+(b) providing for the quantities of dangerous goods that may be carried from any port in the State in such vessels; and

-(c) the precautions to be observed in connection with the loading and unloading of dangerous goods at any port in the State; and
+(c) providing for the precautions to be observed in connection with the loading and unloading of dangerous goods at any port in the State; and

-(d) the conditions as to packing and stowage of dangerous goods, and the ventilation of holds containing dangerous goods, loaded at any port in the State.
+(d) providing for the conditions as to packing and stowage of dangerous goods, and the ventilation of holds containing dangerous goods, loaded at any port in the State.

+[Section 96 inserted: No. 24 of 2023 s.
+67.]

-97. Explosives on passenger ships
+97. Explosives on passenger vessels

-(1) If a ship carrying passengers carries explosives, the explosives shall be protected in the manner directed by the chief executive officer or an authorised officer.
+(1) If a vessel carrying passengers carries explosives, the explosives shall be protected in the manner directed by the chief executive officer.

-(2) The master and the owner of a ship on which explosives are carried contrary to subsection (1) are each guilty of an offence.
+(2) The master and the owner of a vessel on which explosives are carried contrary to subsection (1) are each guilty of an offence.

-Penalty: $2 000.
+Penalty for this subsection: a fine of $2 000.

-(3) This section does not apply to explosives forming part of the equipment or stores required for the navigation, safety, or maintenance of the ship.
+(3) This section does not apply to explosives forming part of the equipment or stores required for the navigation, safety, or maintenance of the vessel.

-(4) An authorised officer may seize and detain without warrant any explosives which are in or on board a ship contrary to this section.
+(4) Without limiting any power conferred on an inspector or authorised person under this Act, an inspector or authorised person may seize and detain without warrant any explosives which are in or on board a vessel contrary to this section.

 (5) Explosives seized under this section may be forfeited on the order of a court of summary jurisdiction and disposed of as the court directs.

 [Section 97 amended: No. 35 of 1990 s.
-21.]
+21; No. 24 of 2023 s.
+68.]

 Part VI — Pleasure vessels